 A heart imaging test, often called a cardiac imaging test, is like taking a picture of your heart.

-These tests can help your doctor examine how your heart is pumping, if valves are working correctly, blood flow issues, or if there are any abnormalities like growths or holes.
+Heart imaging tests can help your doctor examine how your heart is pumping, if valves are working correctly, blood flow issues, or if there are any abnormalities like growths or holes.

 If you are experiencing any signs or symptoms of heart disease, your doctor may refer you to one of our imaging centers so he or she can get a better understanding of your heart problem.
 This is part of the expert and comprehensive care we offer at Banner Health to ensure you or your loved one are receiving the best treatment possible.